kzu/kzu.github.io/_posts/2024-01-20-cascading-blazor.md

 > In the App component (Components/App.razor), adopt an interactive render mode for the entire app

 Hm, seems like quite the limitation not being able to use `InteractiveAuto` render mode.
-Hopefully there's another alternative:
+Luckily there's another alternative:

 > Specify a root-level cascading value as a service by calling the AddCascadingValue extension method on the service collection builder.